[−][src]Struct term_string::TermString

 pub fn append_term_str<IS>(&mut self, other: IS) where

-IS: Into<Self>,
+IS: Into<Self>, [src]

 pub fn append_term_str<IS>(&mut self, other: IS) where

-Append a TermString
+IS: Into<Self>, Append a TermString to a TermString.

 Examples